ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 ### Problems encountered

+I did not have any major problems with this contribution.

-The local setup of the project was a bit long (configuration of the ruby version, setting up postgres/redis...).
+The local setup of the project was a bit long (configuration of the GitHub OAuth Application, setting up postgres/redis...) especially for the configuration of the ruby version where I had incompatibilities between the `rbenv` version and my local ruby version using `rvm`.

-But it allowed me to understand how the project works.
+But it gave me a better idea of how the project worked.

 ### What did I learn ?